 The future of Australian Government records management has been a topic of discussion and debate across the Australian Public Service and external electronic digital records management systems vendors for many years.

-The Initiative is a whole-of-government initiative focused on supporting the development of modernised digital records and information capability across Australian Government and applies to non-corporate Commonwealth entities.
+The Initiative was a whole-of-government initiative focused on supporting the development of modernised digital records and information capability across Australian Government and it applied to non-corporate Commonwealth entities.

 The Government has agreed to modernise the common function of recordkeeping by taking advantage of new technologies, particularly those that automate the capture and classification of records.

 A joint ministerial media release 'Australian company raises the bar for digital data management', by the Minister for Finance, Senator the Hon.
 Simon Birmingham, and the Minister for Government Services, the Hon Stuart Robert MP, is available from the Ministers website.

 The Aged Care Quality and Safety Commission provided details of their recent procurement on AusTender.

 The Digital Transformation Agency (DTA) announced finalisation of their procurement on AusTender.
 The DTA applied the Initiative's Sourcing Strategy Process to approach the open market for an innovative, end user focused records management solution.
 The DTA sought an 'as-a-service' records management solution that could automatically capture and classify records from multiple sources, including SharePoint Online and Microsoft Exchange, into a single searchable asset with minimal user input.

 The Department of Finance (Finance) and the procuring entities led Proofs of Concept (POCs) with shortlisted vendors.
 Due to COVID-19, these POCs were conducted online with the end users of records solutions actively testing each product against a series of problem statements' that detailed known issues with content management.